magento/merchdocs/src/sales-channels/asc/store-integration.md

 _You will need the primary log-in credentials for your Amazon Seller Central account (the email or phone used to create the seller account) to connect your store._

 {:.bs-callout-info}
-After integration, you will be prompted annually to renew your Amazon Sales Channel connection to Amazon by granting access again.
+After your first store integration, you will be prompted annually to renew your Amazon Sales Channel connection to Amazon by granting access again.
+You can renew or revoke this authorization in the _Current Authorizations_ table in the _Amazon MWS Developer Permissions_ section of the **Settings** > **User Permissions** page of your Seller Central account.

 ## Add an Amazon store